marlonbarrios/ai-art-lab/README.md

 ## Session 2: Hands-On Creation - Making

-Focus: In this practical session, participants will have the opportunity to create their own app prototypes using a toolbox provided via Hugging Face.
+Focus: In this practical session, participants will have the opportunity to create their own app prototypes using a toolbox provided by the artist.
 This hands-on experience will allow attendees to apply their newly acquired knowledge in real-time generative AI to develop unique and personal art projects.

 ## Session 1"
 ### Total Duration: 3 hours